 Hal isn’t really a mind reader but she makes tarot work, which convinces her she could pull this off.
 Hal attends the funeral, meets some people who think she’s their niece, and stays at the creepy family manor.

 What follows is a wild story of twists, turns, and tons of skeletons in closets.

-It took a litttttle bit to long to wrap up for me, but it was a good ending!
+It took a litttttle bit too long to wrap up for me, but it was a good ending!
 I figured out part of it, but not the whole thing.
 I definitely liked it better than Woman in Cabin 10.

-Hal was interesting and semi complex.
+Hal was compelling and semi complex.
 I don’t know if I liked her, but she was interesting at least.
 The other family members were an interesting bunch with their own personalities.
 The housekeeper was a #stereotype but we can’t have it all.